-- Your public profile.
-If you register for an account and participate in the Community, your profile, including name, nickname and any information you choose to add to your profile, such as profile picture, will be publicly available to the Community.
+- With the Community.
+If you register for an account and participate in the Community, your user profile, including name, nickname and any information you choose to add to your profile, such as profile picture, will be publicly available to the Community.
 Your activity within the Community, including comments on Samples uploaded to VirusTotal, users who mention you in posts and users you have “trusted” or who have “trusted” you, will also be included as part of your public profile.

 - meet any applicable law, regulation, legal process or enforceable governmental request;

 - enforce applicable Terms of Service, including investigation of potential violations;